owid/co2-data/README.md

 ## Changelog

 - 2026-06-01:
-  - Update EIA's International Energy Data.
+  - Update dataset to use the latest EIA's International Energy Data.
   - Changed the units of the carbon intensity of energy indicators from kilograms to grams of CO₂ per kilowatt-hour.
 - 2025-12-04:
   - Update greenhouse gases using the latest data from Jones et al. (2025).